The EU drone regulations have brought us the...

 The specific category is for all drone operators who want more than the open category allows.
 This includes the following examples:

-Example 1 - Flying an entire residential area as a 3D model: If, for example, you are an infrastructure provider and want to model large, populated areas, you need a correspondingly large drone.
-However, drones with a take-off mass of more than 2 kg may not be operated closer than 150 m to populated areas.
-This is therefore a case for the SPECIAL category.
+Example 1 - Flying an entire residential area as a 3D model: If, for example, you are an infrastructure provider or service provider and want to model large, populated areas, you must be allowed to fly over residential properties and people.however, commercially available models in the C2 drone class must comply with the 1:1 rule for people, so this is a case for the SPECIAL category.

-The ticket to this world of large-scale and special projects is the operating licence.
+The ticket to this world of possibilities is the operating licence.

 Figure 1: OPEN category vs. SPECIAL category of the EU drone regulation